MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 -  You can remove the grouping by selecting **Ungroup** from the same dropdown column header to remove the grouping.

 > [!NOTE]
 > Grouping criteria isn't saved to a view.
+> Grouping is not supported when paging on the grid is enabled.

 ### Aggregation